athena-framework/website/docs/architecture/event_dispatcher.md

-As mentioned in the [architecture](README.md) section, Athena is an event based framework utilizing the [Event Dispatcher][Athena::EventDispatcher] component.
+As mentioned in the [architecture](README.md#framework-architecture) section, Athena Framework is an event based framework utilizing the [Event Dispatcher][Athena::EventDispatcher] component as its form of middleware.

 ## Basic Usage

-An event listener is defined by registering a service that includes [AED::EventListenerInterface][Athena::EventDispatcher::EventListenerInterface].
-The type should also define a `self.subscribed_events` method that represents what [events][Athena::Framework::Events] it should be listening on.
+The primary use case for event listeners is to tap into the life-cycle of the request, such as adding common headers, setting state extracted from the request, or whatever else the application requires.
+Custom events may also be defined, but more on this soon.

 ```crystal
 require "athena"